-Although a college may not require foreign language beyond the UW’s admission requirement of two high school years or two college quarters, its majors might.
-In most colleges you can count foreign language courses toward VLPA.
+Not all colleges require foreign language beyond UW admissions requirement of two high school years or two college quarter.
+However, some majors might.
 Consult our page on General Education Requirements by College and School for more information.

 If deafness, speech impairment, or a certified learning disability would interfere significantly with your study of a foreign language, you can petition to be allowed to substitute coursework about a foreign culture for language requirements.

 - If you plan to continue the foreign language you took in high school, we encourage you to complete your foreign language requirement right away, while what you’ve learned is still fresh in your mind.